 Daria is more than a cartoon character – she’s a way of life.
-Ever since her cynical appearance on MTV in the late 90s, we’ve been channeling her snarky outlook and goth grunge style with vigour and determination.
-Fuelled by misanthropy and cutting wit, Daria was and still is the perfect example of sardonic apathy, showing that together with a bestie who shares your pessimistic outlook, you can take on the world in Creepers, one take down at a time.
+Ever since her appearance on MTV in the late 1990s, we’ve been channeling her snarky outlook and grunge style with vigor and determination.
+Fueled by misanthropy and cutting wit, Daria was and still is the perfect example of sardonic apathy, showing that together with a bestie who shares your pessimistic outlook, you can take on the world in Creepers, one take down at a time.

 Liane (Cartman’s Mom): South Park

 Controversial choice, we know, but hear us out – Cartman’s mom deserves a medal for her contributions in parenting, sexuality, and small-town living.
-Not only does she deal with her Cheesy Puff-guzzling son with a smile on her face and a tray of treats in her hand, but she totally owns her sexuality and her hermaphroditism, and she does it all as a single mom.
+Not only does she deal with her Cheesy Puff-guzzling son with a smile and a tray of treats in hand, but she owns her sexuality and her hermaphroditism, and she does it all as a single mom.
 Plus she can be totally cutting when she needs to be.